gluwa/creditcoin/integration-tests/README.md

 ## Getting Started

-0. In the root of the repo, start the software under test, see **Single-Node Development Chain** in `../README.md` for more information:
+0. In the root directory of this repository, start the software under test, see **Single-Node Development Chain** in `../README.md` for more information:

 ```bash